inspec/train-habitat/README.md

 #### General Options

 Any options not prefixed with `cli_` or `api_` are also passed to the CLI transport.
-This means you can use generic Train connection options such as the `sudo` and `shell` sets of options (see [train source code](https://github.com/inspec/train/blob/71679307903fc8853e09abd93f3901c83800e019/lib/train/extras/command_wrapper.rb#L31).)
+This means you can use generic Train connection options such as the `sudo` and `shell` sets of options (see [train source code](https://github.com/inspec/train/blob/71679307903fc8853e09abd93f3901c83800e019/lib/train/extras/command_wrapper.rb#L31).), as well as `logger`.

 #### SSH Options